Julienraptor01/Genshin-Impact-Wind-Glider-Elytra/README.md

 - Wings of First Flight
 - Wings of Golden Flight
 - Wings of Shimmering Galaxy
-- Wings of the Stormrider
+- Wings of the Stormstrider

 ## Credits